hypertidy/ncdump/README.md

 -   CRAN now does support Windows ncdf4.
 -   Raster has dropped use of ncdf.
 -   RNetCDF also now includes explicit support for NetCDF-4
+-   HDF4 is off my radar as NASA ocean colour have moved to NetCDF-4
+-   Pretty much this will all be covered by R-hub

 More soon